 I have been singing and playing pretend for as long as I can remember.
 It is my greatest source of joy and fulfillment, and I can’t imagine doing anything else with my life.
 I love sharing my knowledge and joy with my students, and the following are my guiding principles for why I create art and theatre.

 Theatre should be accessible for everyone regardless of ability, race, class, beliefs, gender, and orientation.
-There are some stories which must be prioritized (because they are historically ignored), and those are the stories of marginalized people.
+There are some stories which must be prioritized (because they are historically ignored), and those are the stories of marginalized peoples.
 I believe those stories should never be modified to be more appealing or palatable to the masses.
 It makes them inauthentic.

 Theatre should be taught alongside core subjects in school.
 It is an important tool in teaching our young people empathy, and that is arguably the most important ability on the road to justice.